rsvim/rfc/1-TUI/3-Layout.md

 ### Summary

-We can choose and leverage a widely used layout engine to help us archive the above requirements.
+We can choose and leverage a widely used layout engine to help us archive all above requirements.

 ## Algorithms & Libraries